Outrageous Predictions

 The difference between the opening value (USD 10,000) and the closing value (USD 7,000) is your gross profit: USD 3,000.
 Fees, holding costs, and interest (if applicable) will reduce the net profit.

 However, this same trade could have gone wrong.
-If the stock price had risen to USD 130 per share instead, you would have needed USD 13,000 to buy back the 100 shares, resulting in a USD 3,000 loss.
+If the stock price had risen to USD 130 per share instead, closing the CFD position would result in a USD 3,000 gross loss before costs.
 With CFDs, leverage could further amplify this loss, making risk management critical.

 As a result, timing and patience play a massive role here, and things like short squeezes and market volatility can turn the tables faster than you'd expect.